tuxgarg/Gify-Weather/privacyPolicy.md

 ## Contact Us

 If you have any questions or concerns regarding this Privacy Policy or the practices of Gify Weather, please contact us through the [Chrome Web Store page](https://chromewebstore.google.com/detail/gify-weather/lmncbgnpbohknfenkhhdadojklhkaohl).

----

-This privacy policy is designed to comply with general privacy regulations and best practices.
-However, it's always a good idea to consult with a legal professional to ensure it fully complies with relevant laws and regulations.